 Medicare is partially funded by Social Security and also the taxes on your income.
 Part A is free for most people who are over the age of 65 that have worked and paid Medicare taxes.
 Part B is not free and has a standard premium that must be paid.

-According to medicare.gov, here are Medicare costs for 2021:
+According to medicare.gov, Medicare costs for 2023 are as follows:

 Medicare is a federal health insurance program that is run by the federal government.
 It mainly focuses on and provides coverage to individuals who are 65+ or have a disability, no matter what your income.
 There is no means test for Medicare.

 Medicaid is an assistance program run by both state and federal governments and provides health coverage if you have a very low income.
 Medicaid does not pay money to you; instead, it sends payments directly to your health care providers.
 Eligibility is largely determined by income and resource level.
 Medicaid programs offer a wider range of health care services compared to Medicare.

 If you have questions about Medicare enrollment, coverage, or any other questions call 800-MEDICARE.
 The hotline is open 24 hours a day, seven days a week.